ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/kinetics.rst

 When multiple sources are available for kinetic parameters, the following priority is followed:

 #.
+Seed mechanisms (based on listed order in input.py)
-Kinetic libraries (based on listed order in input.py)
+#.
+Reaction libraries (based on listed order in input.py)
 #.
 Matched training set reactions
 #.
 Exact template matches from rules or matched training groups (based on rank)
 #.
 Estimated averaged rules